Build Food Culture & Identity

 Annually, the Lewiston Auburn Metropolitan Chamber of Commerce hosts Taste the Harvest to bring the community together to celebrate our local food economy, showcasing the best of our region’s harvest and Lewiston’s culinary talent.
 The one-night street festival highlights and promotes our local farm to table with tapas-style dishes in a multi-chef collaborative dining experience al fresco.
 Ingredients are selected from local farms and food producers to highlight the best tastes of harvest while boosting our local food economy.
 The one-evening event is followed by the Eat Local Challenge, which aims to bolster the local food economy, food producers, and restaurants, all while contributing to the region’s image as a food destination.

-Combined, LFAP Leads will work to aggregate the impact of this work to elevate the community as a local food hub focused on growing food for sustenance as well as production for retail and food service.
+Combined, LFAP LA Leads will work to aggregate the impact of this work to elevate the community as a local food hub focused on growing food for sustenance as well as production for retail and food service.
 Beyond “farm to table” this initiative seeks to provide local food across our community, within our schools and at the retail/restaurant level to exemplify how farming, food production, and municipal policy can coalesce to identify the Lewiston Auburn community as simultaneously food secure, food forward and welcoming of all who seek a culinary experience rooted in local culture.

 The Actions We Will Take